Procedure Guide ·Spay ·2026

 Recovery & Aftercare

-Recovery takes 10-14 days.
-Restrict activity — no running, jumping, or stairs.
-Keep the incision dry and check daily for redness, swelling, or discharge.
-Use an e-collar at all times.
-Pain medication for 3-5 days.
-Sutures are usually absorbable or removed at a follow-up visit.
+Restrict activity for 10-14 days - no running, jumping, or stairs.
+Keep incision dry, check daily for redness/swelling/discharge.
+Use e-collar.
+Pain medication 3-5 days.
+Sutures dissolve or are removed at follow-up.
 Full recovery in 10-14 days

 Total Cost - $200-$800